 Yes.
-If you suffer from a condition which is not automatically covered under the policy simply call one of our team on 1300 819 888, talk to us online via live chat or email email@example.com.
+If you suffer from a condition which is not automatically covered under the policy, you can apply for cover of your condition.
+You can do this online or simply call one of our team on 1300 819 888, talk to us online via live chat or email firstname.lastname@example.org.
 We will ask you some questions to understand your condition and based on your answers we will see if we can provide cover and at what price and terms.

 No. The policy only responds to medical costs incurred if you sustain an accidental injury or illness overseas during the period of insurance.
 The policy does not respond to the cost of routine treatment or continued medication of a medical condition which existed or was being treated prior to departure.